 More than 90% of the teaching faculty have a masters’ degree or higher and have an average of 9 years teaching experience at Greenwood Laboratory School.
 Many faculty members hold multiple certifications.

 Upon graduation, 100% of Greenwood students proceed onto a 4-year college or university of their choice.

 Greenwood Laboratory School is located on the northern edge of the Missouri State University campus on Harrison Street.
 The current Greenwood facility was built in 1966.
 Our school recently added a 9,000 sf state-of-the-art 6-12 Science Scholars’ Laboratory addition as well as a K-5 Science Scholars’ Center.

 Class of 1969

 For more than 100 years, Greenwood students have excelled as scholars, athletes and citizens.
-Some of the more notable traditions of Greenwood include Honor Day, Homecoming Spirit Week and the annual Blue & Gold and Pink & White holiday basketball tournaments.
+Some of the more notable traditions of Greenwood include Honor Day, Homecoming Spirit Week, the annual Blue & Gold and Pink & White Lady Classic holiday basketball tournaments and community service.
 Greenwood’s tradition of limited enrollment creates an extraordinary learning environment allowing students to participate in multiple activities and programs.
 Graduates are well- rounded and academically prepared for success in college.
 Greenwood balances its traditions of the past while moving forward to meet the needs of the next generation of learners.

 Tradition is important at Greenwood.
 Honor Day, which is held at the end of the school year, is one of our most beloved and cherished traditions.
 Honor Day was established in 1926 where Fair Greenwood and First Citizen first presided.
 From 1944 to 1946, First Citizen and Fair and Sir Greenwood lead Honor Day activities.
 In 1947, Sir Greenwood replaced First Citizen and it was decided that Fair Greenwood and Sir Greenwood should reign over Honor Day ceremonies.